NCERT Infrexa

 Causes of Casteism

-People belonging to minority caste are then exploited or oppressed by these self-treated superior classes.
-This exploitation gives birth to discrimination and social prejudice which is often referred to as casteism.
+Self-centric people often tend to rely on unfair practices and try to establish dominance over another class or group of people, creating a false impression in society.
+People belonging to minority or weaker sections are then exploited or oppressed by these self-proclaimed superior classes.
+This exploitation gives birth to discrimination and social prejudice, which is often referred to as casteism.

-A person from the lower class was not allowed to touch anything of the upper caste.
-And did not have the right to use public places or sit in a chair in front of a person belonging to the upper caste.
+The lower caste has been deprived of education, suppressed, exploited, and subjected to atrocities.
+Water wells were not shared with them, and their entry into temples was completely banned.
+A person from the lower class was not allowed to touch anything belonging to the upper caste, and they did not have the right to use public places or sit in a chair in front of a person belonging to the upper caste.

-Along with that, Brahmins would not accept food or drink from the Shudras, and one could marry only within one’s caste.
-In this way, the life of the lower caste was demarketed within a line of actual control that was regulated by the upper caste.
+In addition, Brahmins would not accept food or drink from the Shudras, and one could marry only within one’s caste.
+In this way, the life of the lower caste was restricted within a line of control regulated by the upper caste.
+The lower caste has no equal rights compared to the upper caste.

-Casteism in India
+Casteism Practice in Modern India

 Indians still often identify themselves by their Caste or Jati they belong to and caste is still a major factor in marriage selection.
 If we go to remote areas we witness casteism at the grass-root level.
 People of the lower class are still not treated with quality.

 In India, casteism is given a prominent place in every election, each party tries to cast votes in its favor on the basis of caste.
-In Indian history, caste is given an important place from the very beginning, people have been divided on the basis of Brahmin, Kshatriya, Vaishya and Shudra from the beginning.
+In Indian history, caste is given an important place from the very beginning, people have been divided on the basis of Brahmin, Kshatriya, Vaishya, and Shudra from the beginning.
 At present, discrimination is done on the basis of caste.

+We see a social disparity almost in every state in India, where the election tickets are still allotted to a contestant by taking the caste-based majority of voters into account.
 For, instances in the Uttar Pradesh elections, Yadav votes are made an issue on the basis of majority.
 Similarly, Patels are targeted in Gujarat and representatives are also selected keeping in mind the people of the multi-caste.

-Despite the above, India is a country with a huge population, people of different caste and religions live together in India, many variations are seen in this caste, customs, dress, food and drink.
+Despite the above, India is a country with a huge population, people of different castes and religions live together in India, and many variations are seen in this caste, customs, dress, food, and drink.
+The practice of casteism is less seen in developed states of India than in backward states like Bihar, Odisha, Jharkhand, Rajasthan, Madhya Pradesh, Andhra Pradesh, and so on.

-Legality of Casteism in India
+The Legality of Casteism in India

-For the removal of the doubts, it is necessary to mention that Untouchability (Offences) Act, 1954 was amended in 1976 and renamed “Protection of the Civil Rights Act“.
+For the removal of doubts, it is necessary to mention that Untouchability (Offences) Act, 1954 was amended in 1976 and renamed “Protection of the Civil Rights Act“.

 It is a bad practice that has no legal force behind it therefore we can say that the present status of casteism is totally illegal and unconstitutional in India.